 None of my former lecturers are currently on the permanent staff.
 The Professoriate in the Department today were promoted far younger than the people I remember there from the 1980s, except Peter Hall (who was a Professor at 37!) –– and I am sure they are doing a good job and probably re-inventing whatever ‘traditions’ the Department had from previous decades – if these are even acknowledged.
 I wish them well.
 They do make me feel old, though.

 My overwhelming sense is of misplaced memories.
 As an undergrad, the campus seems large, super-modern, and situated at the centre of things in SE England.
 We really thought we were in some sort of ‘core’ location.
-Today the university feels smaller to me and less central, and the town centre, which was never very nice, has grown in its density and capital investment.
+Today the university feels smaller to me and less central, and the town centre, which was never very nice, has grown in its density and levels of capital investment.
 Certainly the university has had to cut back – closing Schools, Departments and even campuses over the years (all phrased positively as ‘consolidation’, of course).
 The town now has many more commercial office developments and high street shopping, and the railway station on the main line to the West Country and London has grown massively in size.
 The town still feels like an unfinished project – still some building sites and empty offices.
 But it has changed in other ways – I noticed a Bike Kitchen, a voluntary sector phenomenon I have been studying elsewhere, and a ‘Global Cafe & Bar‘ linked to a social solidarity centre – countercultural elements we did not have in the 1980s at all.
 The hastily built housing estate where we rented a place in in Lower Earley seems to have survived (Woodmere Close, where a group of us had a variety of decrepit vehicles, upsetting the upwardly mobile neighbours – I even started building a Dutton kit car in the garage).

 What I took from Reading, I suppose, was a combined interest in assisting equitable transitions in the world (this entered the field of applied geography we were taught in those days, but not all we learned in the 1980s was actually progressive) and international environmental and development in Africa.
 Lectures were detailed and well prepared.
 I’m grateful for what I learned, and I actually saw through the sentiments gained through study in my own projects later on.
 Life may have been very different without having gone there.
 Having parked my bike on memory lane for an afternoon in July, it is now time to head back to the present.